Odeon Marble Arch

 The Regal Cinema was equipped with a Hill, Norman & Beard designed Christie 4Manual/36Rank theatre pipe organ, the largest in Europe which was opened by Quentin Maclean.
 There was a fully equipped stage and another facility was the provision of a restaurant.

-Within six months of opening, the Regal Cinema had been taken over by Associated British Cinemas(ABC) who operated it until early-January 1945.
-Odeon Theatres then took control and refurbished it, but before they could re-open, the Regal Cinema suffered damage from one of the last flying bombs to hit London and it remained closed until September 1945 when it re-opened as the Odeon Marble Arch.
+On 28th September 1929 the Regal Cinema was taken over by Associated British Cinemas(ABC), who operated it until early-January 1945.
+Odeon Theatres then took control and refurbished it, but before they could re-open, the Regal Cinema suffered damage from one of the last flying bombs to hit London and it remained closed until 9th September 1945 when it re-opened as the Odeon Marble Arch.
+On the 17th November 1949 the Royal Film Performance was held at the Odeon Marble Arch for the first and only time.
+Attended by His Majesty King George VI, the Queen Consort Lady Elizabeth Bowes-Lyon and the Princess’s Elizabeth & Margaret.
+The film chosen was Errol Flynn in “The Forsyte Saga”.
+On the stage was a production “Cinderella Meets the Stars” which featured names such as Maragaret Lockwood, Gregory Peck, Anna Neagle, Roasalind Russell, Walter Pidgeon and Michael Wilding.
+A host of famous film stars and guests from the UK & USA also attended.

-The Odeon closed on 22nd March 1964 with “The Long Ships”.
-It was demolished, to be replaced by an office block and a new modern single-screen Odeon Marble Arch, which operated until it closed as a five screen cinema on 8th May 2016 and was demolished in October 2016.
+The Odeon closed on 22nd March 1964 with Richard Widmark in “The Long Ships”.
+It was demolished, to be replaced by an office block and a new modern single-screen Odeon Marble Arch (which has its own page on Cinema Treasures).
+This new Odeon operated until it closed as a five screen cinema on 8th May 2016 and was demolished in October 2016.

 Just login to your account and subscribe to this theater